Kirili4ik/Kirili4ik/README.md

 # Hello there!
 I'm Kirill 👋🏻
 Currently I am an NLP engineer at [journeyapp.ai](https://www.journeyapp.ai/).
 Our team is creating a virtual friend for all kind of purposes.
 Most of the time here I am working on **creating long-term memory for our chat bot**:
-- Using T5 for summarization and conditional question generation 🐱
+- Creating a model for generating questions on previous day dialog 🐱
-- Making the bot remember all the facts about him using some NDA magic 🪄
+- Replacing rule-based classification with a distilled and quantized BERT-like models 🪄
-- Researching and looking forward to using Retrieval-based models 👀
+- Using T5 for summarization and conditional question generation 👀

 Previously I was creating👨‍💼 a Pytorch-based DL framework AutoNER.
 Alongside was the research👨‍🔬 of Active and Meta Learning ([my blogpost📜](https://habr.com/ru/company/sberbank/blog/649609/) on habr).